 separation of powers

 The separation of powers is a political principle that divides government into three distinct branches: the executive (cabinet), the legislature (parliament) and the judiciary (the courts).
-The separation of powers ensures cross checking and prevents one branch of government of acquiring too much power.
+The separation of powers ensures cross-checking and prevents one branch of government from acquiring too much power.

 Special leave is a restriction on the appellate jurisdiction of the High Court.
 Before the High Court will consider a criminal or civil appeal, the appellant must be granted special leave by a limited panel of the court.

 Specific powers are constitutional powers explicitly allocated to the Commonwealth parliament and not the States.